uchicagotechteam/Cook-County-Mobile-App/README.md

 https://lonelycpp.github.io/react-native-youtube-iframe/

 ## We have shifted development workflow to snack.expo.io.
-See instructions below on how to open the project as a snack. youtube-api and base-page branches have been merged.
+See instructions below on how to open the project as an Expo snack. youtube-api and base-page branches have been merged.

 ## Alternatively,
 you can run the project as a snack on snack.expo.io by (1) importing the git repository, (2) installing the